 Renovation of the Pavilion building to accommodate 260-300 city employees at Alpine-Balsam will cost at least $48 million; $58 million if a proposed fourth story is added.

 Staff has contended that the Pavilion renovation will pay for itself in 34 years when compared to the costs over that time to continue renting space for staff in the three buildings.
 Councilman Yates said that analysis doesn’t account for all the costs of repayment on debt that will be needed to finance the project.

 “We never actually get our money back,” he said.

 What might be done with the land is unclear.
 Morzel believes Boulder should sell “ASAP.”
 Other council members felt that more information and discussion was needed to determine a course of action.
-Rezoning would be likely needed to make it attractive to buyers, as much of the land is zoned public and therefore restricted in its redevelopment potential.
+Rezoning would likely be needed to make it attractive to buyers, as much of the land is zoned public and therefore restricted in its redevelopment potential.

-Critics of the purchase at the time, including Morzel, contended that it was irresponsible to make such a large purchase without a clear plan of what the property would be used for or an analysis of how much it would cost.
+Critics of the purchase at the time, including Morzel, contended that it was irresponsible to make such a large acquisition without a clear plan of what the property would be used for or an analysis of how much it would cost.
 Nevertheless, Morzel voted in favor in 2015, as did Weaver and now-Mayor Suzanne Jones, who said the parcel was “too important” for the city to not own.

 (Jones, who was the most enthusiastic about the project in February, was absent from Tuesday night’s discussion.)

 The issue would be revisited at a May 7 budget discussion, which will include a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan....
 Council requested that staff prepare a presentation on what a possible sale of the land might look like, along with other options.

 To view a Twitter thread of Tuesday’s discussion, click here.